-Notes on doing this challenge
+Notes on doing the stretches

 - Muscles are more flexible when they’re warm – stretching cold muscles can result in overstretching and injuring the muscle.
 So you need to do these stretches either when you have been active in some way, walking or doing household chores for example.
 Alternatively, see these warm up exercises.

 - As with all stretching, you should not feel any pain.
 Ease into the stretch until you feel the tension.
 Hold the position here for 30 seconds.

 - Make sure you follow the instructions for getting into the stretch to avoid injury.
 Also, read these general safety guidelines.

 - For the sitting, kneeling and lying stretches, you need some sort of cushioning.
 If you don’t have an exercise mat, then use a folded blanket or quilt.